-3. Annually reviewing the MAAR budget and overseeing the Regional Coordinator’s management of funds.
+3. Annually reviewing the MAAR budget and overseeing the Regionally Elected Coordinator’s management of funds.

 4. Soliciting and reviewing Section Chair candidates and electing new Section Chairs as required.

-5. Soliciting nominees for Vice President, Student Director, and Regional Coordinator as required.
+5. Soliciting nominees for Vice President, Student Director, and Regionally Elected Coordinator as required.